 1. The person who receives the information has a duty to respect the client’s confidentiality.

 Every professional who belongs to a professional order has a duty to respect professional secrecy.
-(An order is an association that oversees a profession.)
 This includes doctors, psychologists, nurses and lawyers, as well as hundreds of thousands of members belonging to Quebec’s 40 or so professional orders.
 Professional secrecy also applies to priests, ministers, pastors and other spiritual advisors who hear confession.

 2. The information is private.